Skip to content

-5-Alive
+5-Alive Development Org

-In Nakuru and Narok, young people and queers are stigmatized, out of stock and fearful of seeking HIV treatment daily.
+In Nakuru and Narok, young people and queers are stigmatized, out of stock, and fearful of seeking HIV treatment daily.
 5-Alive is transforming this by training health workers, assisting peer educators, and reconnecting patients to care.
-So far, with the collaboration of Mama Hope, we have already assisted 289 individuals in re-entering treatment with 17 additional individuals in 2025 alone with one $500 gift.
-This progress will continue only when supported by you.

 Who We Are

-5-Alive is a community based organization that operates in Nakuru and Narok counties in Kenya and is grassrooted.
+5-Alive Development CBO is a community-based organization that operates in Nakuru and Narok counties in Kenya and is grassroots.
 Our target clients are queer youths, female sex workers, young mothers, and other marginalized populations with HIV.
-We move to eliminate obstacles to life-saving treatment through training of health workers, facilitating peer educators and ensuring stigma free environment where all people are given a chance of accessing treatment with dignity.

 Our Journey

-Established during the COVID-19 pandemic, 5-Alive was a small support group that assists marginalized individuals with HIV to safely obtain medication.
-We have the status of a registered community-based organization in 2023.
 Our operations have expanded to include collaboration with health institutions and Mama Hope to address coverage gaps in HIV care on a low budget of under one-fifteen thousand dollars per year.

 Impact

-12 workshops in 2023, including 280+ colleagues and health professionals.
+• 12 workshops in 2023, including 280+ colleagues and health professionals.

-In 2023, 272 young and queer people became re-linked to HIV care again; by April 2025, this figure increased to 289 with an extra contribution of 500.
+• In 2023, 272 young and queer people became re-linked to HIV care again; by April 2025, this figure increased to 289, with an extra contribution of 500.

-PGH showed a decrease of almost 50 per cent in the turnaround time of diagnosing patients and improved timeliness in treatment.
+• PGH showed a decrease of almost 50 per cent in the turnaround time of diagnosing patients and improved timeliness in treatment.

 Why It Matters